David Faulkner (civil servant): Home Office career

 David Faulkner spent a large part of his career in the Home Office, which he joined in 1959.
-He had responsibility at various times for prisons, House of Lords reform, Northern Ireland, police and the internal administration of the Department.
-He was private secretary to James Callaghan as Home Secretary in 1968-1970 and was seconded to the Cabinet Office from 1978-1980 where he had responsibility for home affairs and the government’s legislative programme.
+He had responsibility at various times for prisons, House of Lords reform, Northern Ireland, police and the internal administration of the department.
+He was private secretary to James Callaghan as Home Secretary in 1968-1970 and was seconded to the Cabinet Office from 1978 to 1980 where he had responsibility for home affairs and the government's legislative programme.
 He became director of operational policy in the Prison Department in 1980 and Deputy Secretary in charge of the Criminal and Research and Statistics Department in 1982.

-In the years which followed he was responsible for work on modernising the criminal justice system and for coordinating the government’s response to crime, including the treatment of minorities and victims, legislation on sentencing, and the means of preventing and reducing crime.
+In the years which followed he was responsible for work on modernising the criminal justice system and for coordinating the government's response to crime, including the treatment of minorities and victims, legislation on sentencing, and the means of preventing and reducing crime.
 He has been a member of the United Nations Committee on Crime Prevention and Control and led the United Kingdom delegations to the United Nations Congress on Crime and Criminal Justice in 1986 and 1990.
 He was appointed Order of the Bath CB in 1985.

 Subsequent Posts

-From 1992 he was an associate at the University of Oxford Centre for Criminology and he was a fellow of St John’s College, Oxford from 1992 – 1999.
+From 1992 he was an associate at the University of Oxford Centre for Criminology and he was a fellow of St John's College, Oxford from 1992 – 1999.
 He wrote and lectured on various aspects of criminal justice and public service reform, with a particular interest in subjects such as accountability, responsibility, the rights and duties of citizenship and the relationships between law, politics and administration.
 He was a trustee of several charities concerned with law reform, the treatment of offenders, the prevention of crime and opportunities for young people.

 His brother is Lord Faulkner of Worcester, a Labour member of the House of Lords.